-An important part of how most administrators of Brilliant Assessments build the feedback report is based on scores and ratings.
+An important part of most feedback reports is based on scores and ratings.
 Sometimes the score and rating are hidden from the respondent, but it still drives the process of personalizing the feedback report.

 Ratings are based on Scores, so we will start with Scoring.

 Every Question has a Potential Score and every Available Answer has a score.
-The score is calculated at each level (Assessment, Section, and Subsection (and Segmentation, if used)) by dividing the score for the answers selected by the potential score for the questions answered.
+The score is calculated at each level (Assessment, Section, and Subsection (and Segmentation, if used)) in two different ways: